mabuyo/Chalk-CodingChallenge/README.md

 ## Assumptions
 - If a teacher has duplicate classes, I assume that each instance of the class represents a different section (i.e. different students).
 I chose to consolidate that information into one "subject" and indicate how many classes they teach of that subject, for example: Math (3 classes)
 - The user is someone who knows any of the following information: the teacher's name, the teacher's email, the class they're teaching.
 The search and filter function makes this goal easier for them.
 Because there is no login functionality, it's assumed that the teachers on the list are okay with making their information public.
+- The feature to filter by class is hardcoded on the front-end, so my assumption is that all the classes that can be filtered are known beforehand.

 ## Other